 We also support senior schools by offering opportunities for workplace students.
 ‘Bringing life to learning and learning to life’ is at the core of all that we do.
 We design and resource activities that enable active, cooperative, interdisciplinary and outdoor learning to take place.
 We are surrounded by evidence of the cultural history of this area and benefit from an environment offering an abundance of natural heritage resources.

 In order to communicate this message in a large, rural area and provide opportunities for young people to engage in their culture and heritage, we developed the Education and Outreach Service.
-Julia, Madeleine and Sally work all year round to organise visits for Pre School through to advanced Higher pupils in addition to events and talks that can engage the entire local community.
+Julia and Kirsty work all year round to organise visits for Pre School through to advanced Higher pupils in addition to events and talks that can engage the entire local community.